ssciwr/sustainable_development_course/unit6/README.md

 # 4. Synchronous and asynchronous work in your team
 Continue working on your packages and complete the pytest test suite and sphinx documentation, as well as the set-up for GitHub actions.
 Collaborate through GitHub, and use branches, pull request, and request reviews from your team members before merging any branches into main.

-I would ask you to finish your work on this by March 10th.
-If for some reason you will need more time, please let me know.